 Former contestants of the Housewife of the Year competition tell the story of a resilient generation of women, and how they changed a country.
 Winner of Best Irish Feature Documentary at the Galway Film Fleadh 2024.

-Stars: Margaret Carmody, Catherine Carton, Margaret Carton
+FEATURING: Margaret Carmody, Catherine Carton, Margaret Carton

 Director Ciaran Cassidy peels back the polished veneer to reveal a more unsettling story